 May/June.
 Bellevue Jazz & Blues Festival in May/June includes live shows at venues across the city.
 Festival goers can enjoy performances by international jazz icons, celebrated local artists, and top student musicians.
 Some shows are 21+ only.
 Many shows are free.
 Ticketed shows range from $21-$55.

 June-September.
-Seattle BeatWalk every 2nd Sunday in summer.
-The informal street music festival takes place inside venues, on the sidewalks, and in the alleys of the historic Columbia City neighborhood.
+Seattle BeatWalk every 2nd Sunday during summer.
+The informal street music festival has taken place sine 1995.
+The fun happens inside venues, on the sidewalks, and in the alleys of the historic Columbia City neighborhood, one of Seattle’s eight historic districts.
 The lineup always features a diverse array of local musicians, from jazz and indie pop to rhythm and blues.
+Hosted by neighborhood businesses, the lineup always features a diverse array of first-rate, local musicians.
 Beatwalk is an all ages, family-friendly, FREE event.

 June.
 Seattle HONK!
 Fest West is a volunteer-planned and organized street band festival.
 Each day of Honk Fest is held in a different south Seattle neighborhood.
 FREE event.